droidstealth/droid-stealth/README.md

 This application provides a platform for secure hidden storage of user data on an Android phone.
 The application is hidden on the phone, only to be found with the correct PIN access code, and data managed by the application is encrypted and hidden from other applications on the phone.
+However even if you don't want that data readily available for everyone that gets hands on your phone there are many cases where you still want to share that data.
+Which is why it incorporates several sharing features, both for people who have the app and those who don't.

 Furthermore, the application can be shared directly between two Android phones via a WiFi hotspot, BlueTooth, and Android Beam (when available).
+The goal is to implement the tools to make offline sharing and distribution an easy thing.
+Both of the app and the data stored inside the app.

 Project Vision
 --------------